 My current research project has also introduced me to the fascinating field of the scientific exploration of the American West along the 19th century, starting in 1804 with the Lewis and Clark expedition up to the era of the Great Surveys of the West.
 I am particularly interested in the different aspects of Humboldt’s impact on this process as well as the contribution of other German explorers, naturalists, artists and cartographers, and therefore plan to dedicate my next years to a continuation of my work along these lines.

-Since October 2016 I have been working as an independent researcher and writer.
-During this time I have held fellowships at the Smithsonian Institution in Washington, D.C, and at the International Center for Jefferson Studies in Charlottesville, Virginia, USA and have undertaken several extended research stays at the Huntington Library in California.
+Since October 2016 I have been working as an independent researcher, writer, speaker, science communicator and scientific consultant.
+During this time I have held fellowships at the Smithsonian Institution in Washington, D.C, and at the International Center for Jefferson Studies in Charlottesville, Virginia, USA, at the Bogliasco Foundation in northern Italy, and have undertaken several extended research stays at the Huntington Library in California.

-Based on my large expertise on Alexander von Humboldt, I am currently carrying out a research project in relation to the Humboldt commemoration 2019 for the Institute for Foreign Relations (Institut für Auslandsbeziehungen) in Stuttgart, Germany.
+Based on my large expertise on Alexander von Humboldt, I am currently working as a consultant for the Institute for Foreign Relations (Institut für Auslandsbeziehungen) in Stuttgart, Germany.
+On the occasion of the commemoration of Humboldt’s 250th birthday in 2019, I am carrying out a research project that examines his potential for German foreign cultural and educational policy.
 This project is inserted in the Research Programme Culture and Foreign Policy, where experts carry out research on topics related to international cultural relations and formulate policy recommendations for future external cultural policy strategies.
-The research results will be reflected in expert talks, at international conferences and public discussions, and published in the ifa Edition Culture and Foreign Policy.
+The research results will be reflected in expert talks, at international conferences and public discussions, and published both in German and Spanish in the ifa Edition Culture and Foreign Policy.